 RAVEL CHECK®: Rejuvenation/Preservation Liquid, Road Repair & Pothole Prevention

-RAVEL CHECK® rejuvenation/preservation liquid is an asphalt based emulsion with penetrating chemistry and asphalt resins designed with LOCK THE ROCK® technology to rejuvenate, preserve and restore asphalt based pavements.
+RAVEL CHECK®rejuvenation/preservation liquid is an asphalt based emulsion with penetrating chemistry and asphalt resins designed with LOCK THE ROCK® technology to rejuvenate, preserve and restore asphalt based pavements.
 RAVEL CHECK asphalt rejuvenation/preservation liquid is designed to preserve and restore problem pavement areas.
 Easy to use, spray or pour RAVEL CHECK® liquid onto pavement damaged by weathering, oxidation, poor construction and snow plows.
 Designed for use on raveling, cold seam failures and oxidation.
-Apply RAVEL CHECK liquid to new asphalt pavements to extend your pavement life cycle.
+Apply RAVEL CHECK liquid to new asphalt pavements for extended pavement preservation.

 RAVEL CHECK rejuvenation/preservation liquid repairs and preserves the life of existing pavement, roads and streets that are just beginning to show deterioration.
 When used properly, it can help save roads that are in fairly good condition and prevent them from having to be repaved.
 It can also be used in patch applications to prevent pothole formation.
 For homeowners, RAVEL CHECK liquid can also be used on driveways.

-Pavement rejuvenator applications include miles of road, walking/golf paths, parking lots and any paved area.
+Pavement preservation applications include miles of road, walking/golf paths, parking lots and any paved area.